Diversity and Fellowship

 The Council provides the Corps of Cadets with opportunities to learn about and experience firsthand the history, cultural nuances and issues that characterize the African-American/Black diaspora today.

-The purpose of the International Council (IC) is to expand the international perspectives and cross-cultural competence of the Corps of Cadets through education about foreign culture along with networking and support programs.
-The IC provides opportunities for cadets to meet with international counterparts and learn about their cultures.
-These opportunities prepare cadets for effective participation in the dynamic global society, broaden their awareness about international events and establish international networks that they can rely on in the future.
+The mission of the International Council (IC) is to expand the international perspectives and cross-cultural competence of the Corps of Cadets through education about foreign culture along with networking and support programs.
+The IC provides opportunities for cadets to meet with international counterparts and learn about their cultures, traditions and military customs.
+These opportunities prepare cadets for effective participation in a dynamic global society, broaden their awareness about international events and establish international networks that they can rely on in the future.

 The Spectrum Council fosters the principles of leadership, professionalism, and respect by supporting the Coast Guard’s core values of “Honor, Respect, and Devotion to Duty” between all individuals regardless of their orientation.
 Supported through policy and fully sanctioned by the Academy, the Spectrum Council provides a support network for Lesbian, Gay, Bisexual, Transgender, Questioning, Intersex, and Asexual (LGBTQIA+) cadets and creates an educational experience for all cadets dedicated to the retention, development and commissioning of culturally and socially competent Junior Officers.